MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-ReportSubmissionPolicy.md

 ```

 ### -NotJunkReviewResultMessage
-The NotJunkReviewResultMessage parameter specifies the custom text to use in email notifications after an admin reviews and marks messages that were reported as not junk.
+The NotJunkReviewResultMessage parameter specifies the custom text to use in result messages after an admin reviews and marks the reported messages as not junk.
 If the value contains spaces, enclose the value in quotation marks (").

-You can customize the footer in notification messages using the NotificationFooterMessage and EnableOrganizationBranding parameters.
+This parameter is meaningful only when the value of the EnableUserEmailNotification parameter is $true and the Microsoft integrated reporting experience is enabled for Microsoft reporting tools in Outlook as described in the EnableReportToMicrosoft parameter.

-You can customize the sender email address of notifications using the NotificationSenderAddress parameter.
+Use the NotificationFooterMessage parameter to customize the footer text of result messages.

-This parameter is meaningful only when the Microsoft integrated reporting experience is enabled as described in the EnableReportToMicrosoft parameter.
+Use the NotificationSenderAddress parameter to customize the sender email address of result messages.

 ```yaml
 Type: String